 Looking for Airbnb bathroom ideas that will generate passive income this year?
-Check out this bathroom remodel and what it cost.
+Check out this bathroom remodel for inspiration and ideas.

 This post may contain affiliate links, which means that if you make a purchase, I might make a small commission at no extra charge to you.
 Please read my full disclosure here.

-An Airbnb can be a great way to generate passive income in your home especially if you have the room.
+An Airbnb can be a great way to generate passive income in your home.
 Pre Covid we were rocking and rolling with our Airbnb and had guests from all over.

-As a result of the usage the original bathroom we never remodeled saw it’s last day.
+As a result of the over usage, the original bathroom we never remodeled saw its last day.

 The tile was coming loose and with the moisture, it started to cause a problem.
 We did not plan a remodel but had no choice.